SilverMustang/BMCo-O/README.md

 # BMCo-O
-Code Smell Detection Method Based on Metrics and Code Smell Co-occurrences
+Code Smell Detection Method Based on Metrics and Code Smell Co-occurrences.

 ## 1.Description of some parameters
 ***CSDSet***: Code Smell dataset;